alex/what-happens-when/README.rst

   public certificate signed by a CA (Certificate Authority).
 The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.

+* Since we are using HTTPS, a secure connection will be created between client and server so that data is not sent as plain text but rather encrypted and decrypted when necessary.
+  HTTPS: It stands for (Hyper Text Transfer Protocol Secure) It uses either SSL (Secure Sockets Layer) or TLS (Transport Layer Security) to start a secure connection.
+With SSL the public key encryption is used to secure data.
+In our case, our computer will ask google.com to identify itself, google.com will respond by sending it's SSL certificate to our computer, if this certificate is trusted then a 3-way handshake is done between our computer and Google’s server.
+It looks like this:
+  Client ------SYN-----> Server
+  Client <---ACK/SYN---- Server
+  Client ------ACK-----> Server
+  From henceforth, a secure tunnel is created and encrypted data can be sent to Google’s server.
+I would like to point out that TLS (Transport Layer Security) is also a successor to SSL and used digital certificate to create secure connection to a webserver.

 * The client verifies the server digital certificate against its list of trusted CAs.
 If trust can be established based on the CA, the client